 My trophy!

-I even managed to get a quick snapshot with Helen herself!
+I even managed to get a quick photo with Helen herself!
 She asked me what my blog was called and also how old I was.
 She told me to keep up the good work, so it was great to hear that from her!

-Toby Burton Chair of the Board of Trustees, RAD was kind enough to let me have a photo with him too!
+Toby Chair of the Board of Trustees, RAD was kind enough to let me have a photo with him too!

 Hope you enjoyed reading,